gayle-wittenberg/WittenbergWang2006/README.md

 > - In figures 3 and 4, "dt=0" corresponds to the time of the second action potential, as indicated in the manuscript.
 > - An example usage of the data to regenerate figures is provided in WittenbergWang2006.R

-> For questions, reach out to Gayle Wittenberg gaylew@gmail.com, or Samuel S.-H. Wang sswang@princeton.edu
+> For questions, reach out to Gayle Wittenberg gaylew@gmail.com, or Samuel S.-H. Wang sswang@princeton.edu.